 - Tell your doctor if you have used any medicine that might cause nerve problems.

 Warnings While Using This Medicine

 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 - This medicine may cause serious heart problems.
-Tell your doctor right away if you have chest pain or discomfort, shortness of breath, irregular heartbeat, or swelling of the feet, ankles, or legs while you are using this medicine.
+Tell your doctor right away if you have chest pain, trouble breathing, uneven heartbeat, or swelling of the feet, ankles, or legs.

 - This medicine may increase your chance of having a brain condition called reversible posterior leukoencephalopathy syndrome (RPLS).
-Stop using this medicine and check with your doctor right away if you start having headaches, seizures, extreme drowsiness, confusion, or problems with vision while you are using this medicine.
+Check with your doctor right away if you have headaches, seizures, extreme drowsiness, confusion, or vision changes.

 - This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.

 - This medicine may cause a serious reaction called tumor lysis syndrome (TLS).
 Call your doctor right away if you have a change in how often you urinate, rapid weight gain, stomach or joint pain, or swelling of the feet or lower legs.